jradhima/jradhima.github.io/content/posts/labels-not-boxes.md

 title = 'Labels, not boxes'
 tags = ['programming', 'python', 'basics']
 +++
-One of my favourite topics is how variables work in Python.
 Python's variables don't store data directly, instead they act as references to objects in memory.
-Python doesn’t have pointers, but in reality, I’d argue it just hides them in plain sight!
+Python seems like it doesn’t have pointers but in reality it just hides them in plain sight.

 > Disclaimer: This post is inspired by material from the excellent book by Luciano Ramalho, Fluent Python